masonhaines/CS-381-mason-haines/as4/README.md

 - Collect as many rupees as possible before losing all your hearts.
 Getting hit by an arrow will cause you to lose 1 heart and the black arrow 2 hearts.
 ##Rupees colors and values
--   Gold: 100 rupee value and will give you a heart back as well.
+-   Gold: 100 rupees
 -   Red: 20 rupees
--   Green: 1 rupees
+-   Green: 1 rupee
 -   Blue: 5 rupees
 -   Yellow: 10 rupees
+After hitting 1000 rupees in your wallet you will gain a heart back!